webex/react-widgets/README.md

 To find the SRI hash for a specific build of the widgets, you can use the following URL, replacing {VERSION} with the specific version you are looking for: `https://code.s4d.io/widget-space/archives/{VERSION}/manifest.json`.

 Additionally, for those who want an additional layer of verification, a `signature` has been provided that is signed by a private key.
-You can use our [public key](./public-key.pem) to verify this signature.
-Here is example of the verification process using the nodeJS built-in `cryto` library:
+You can use our [public key](./widget-key.pub) to verify this signature.
+Here is example of the verification process using the nodeJS built-in `crypto` library:

 ``` js
 const crypto = require('crypto');